The full list of the 2018 SAG Awards winners

 Denzel Washington, "Roman J. Israel, Esq."

-Outstanding Performance by an Actress in a Leading Role
+Outstanding Performance by a Female Actor in a Leading Role

 Judi Dench, "Victoria & Abdul"